The Best Knife Oil for Rust-Free Blades and Fast Opening

 • The nozzle could be thinner

 KPL is another popular pivot lube for folding knives.
-There’s not much to choose between it and the Benchmade Blue Lube, other than the Benchmade is slightly cheaper.
+There’s not much to choose between it and the Benchmade Blue Lube other than the Benchmade being slightly cheaper.

 In terms of performance, the needle applicator allows for very precise oiling even in tight spaces, and you should only need a couple of drops to keep the pivot mechanism running smoothly.

-It is quite a thin lube, which some people aren’t a fan of.
-If you’re looking for something more viscous, then check out the KPL Heavy.
+It is quite a thin lube, which some people dislike.
+If you’re looking for something more viscous, check out the KPL Heavy.

 • Excellent applicator